I’ve slipped, tripped or fallen at work, can I claim compensation?

 - You can claim on a no win, no fee basis

-- You generally have three years to make a claim
+- You generally have three years from the date of the accident to make a claim

-- Your compensation total depends on the seriousness of the injury, loss of earnings and the impact on your life.
+- The amount of compensation you may receive depends on the seriousness of the injury, loss of earnings and the impact on your life.

 You’ll claim more with us.